Stub terminals of the Chicago "L": Market Street Terminal

 The Lake Street operated eastward on its eponymous street until it reached Market Street, thence turning south to Madison where its terminal was held.
 It had another station on Randolph Street on its Market Street trackage.

 Franklin/Wells Street Terminal

 The Metropolitan opened originally to Canal, but after a week extended across the Chicago River to Franklin Street.

 North Water Terminal

 Unlike the other three companies, the Northwestern did not begin operation until 1900, well after the Loop was in operation.
 Nevertheless, it also saw fit to construct a stub terminal to handle overflow traffic.
+It closed in 1949.

 Post-Loop era

 The Loop overflowed, and the terminals were rebuilt or reopened to accommodate the excess.